TJ's Custom Gunworks

 Q: I still have questions, how can I contact you ???

-A: Your first & easiest way to contact me is to E Mail me your questions.
+A: Your first & easiest way to contact me is to E Mail me all your questions.

-If you write BRIEF questions, and separate them in INDIVIDUAL lines, I will be able to address each question much better and more directly.
+If you write BRIEF questions, and separate them in INDIVIDUAL lines/subjects, I will be able to address each question much better and more thoroughly.

-The other alternative is to send me $10 cash or money order and I will call you back.
+The other alternative is to send me $10 in cash or money order and I will call you.

 ( Please try to include the best times to call you in the afternoon or evenings. )